nixcodeit/nixcode-ai/.nixcode/init.md

    - For LLM provider integrations, update `libs/llm_sdk/src/providers.rs`

 7. **Testing**: The codebase includes some test patterns in the tools modules that can be followed for adding new tests.

+8. **Documentation Maintenance**: When adding, modifying, or removing features that affect the project structure (new tools, UI components, libraries, etc.), update this analysis document (`.nixcode/init.md`) to ensure it remains accurate and useful for new developers.
+Outdated documentation can lead to confusion and slower onboarding.